aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/encryption-and-decryption/workbook-digitalsignature/_index.md

 ## Cloud SDK Family

 Using an SDK is the fastest way to integrate digital‑signature functionality.
 SDKs handle low‑level details so you can focus on your business logic.
-Check the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Check the <a href="https://github.com/aspose-cells-cloud" target="_blank" rel="noopener noreferrer">GitHub repository</a> for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to call Aspose.Cells web services with various SDKs: